cplmakerlab/cplmakerlab.github.io/_guides/_defaults.md

 file_attachment_path:
 ---

-Write a brief overview or description of what this guide is about.
+Brief description of what this guide is about.

-[optional] Embed a youtube video.

 ### Step 1

-Enter step details...photos and screenshots may help.
+Enter step details and any images that may help.

 ### Step 2

-Enter step details...photos and screenshots may help.

-### Step 3

-Enter step details...photos and screenshots may help.
+Enter step details and any images that may help.

+...continue adding more steps as needed.

 ### Congratulations!